jasonzissman/gamification-engine/docs/sample-flows/use-case-track-blog-post-reads-for-author.md

 }
 ```

-You can read this goal as *A goal that is completed after jz-gamification-engine receives 1000 events with `eventType=blog-post-viewed` and for a given `authorId`*.
+You can read this goal as *A goal that is completed after jz-gamification-engine receives 1000 events with `eventType=blog-post-viewed` for a given `authorId`*.

 Notice this goal does not specify *which* blog post had to be read.
 It only specifies that the targetEntityId is the `authorId`.
 This means any blog that any author writes counts towards that author's completion of the goal.